Oracle acquires Ellison venture Pillar Data Systems

 Oracle is buying Pillar Data Systems, a privately held data storage company founded six years ago, with $150 million of Oracle CEO Larry Ellison’s money.

 Pillar’s Axiom product is a modular storage area network (SAN), which also includes built-in quality of service features.
 These features place data on disks so that higher-priority data can be accessed first and fastest.
-According to Oracle’s
+According to Oracle’s press release, Pillar has 600 customers in 24 countries.

 While Pillar also offers network-attached storage access to its array, the focus on SAN, including Fibre Channel, fills a gap in the Oracle storage hardware portfolio, with the Sun storage line mainly focused on Ethernet- and file-based storage running on server hardware.
 Sun had OEMed high-end SAN systems from Hitachi Data Systems, but that relationship was discontinued after the acquisition by Oracle.